cucumber/docs/content/cucumber/feature-coupled-step-definitions-antipattern.md

 > TODO: Generalize.
 Move to Step Definitions

-Feature-coupled step definitions are step definitions that can't be used across features or scenarios.
-This is evil because it may lead to an explosion of step definitions, code duplication and high maintenance costs.
+Feature-coupled Step Definitions are Step Definitions that can't be used across Features or Scenarios.

+This is evil!
+It may lead to an explosion of Step Definitions, code duplication, and high maintenance costs.

 ## Example

-An imaginary resume application could have the following features and step files:
+An imaginary résumé application could have the following Feature and Step Definition files:

 ```
 features/